richmahn/en_tn/mat/19/intro.md

 ##### Jesus' teaching about divorce #####

 In this chapter, Jesus teaches about divorce as a response to a challenge from Pharisees.
 Jesus bases his teaching on God's original intentions in creating marriage.
-Jesus implicitly shows the mistakes that the religious leaders made in their traditions about marriage.
+Jesus shows the mistakes that the religious leaders made in their traditions about marriage.